hackforla/youthjusticenav-info/docs/The Intake Process.md

 guilt or fault.

 The Probation Intake Unit can do one of the following things:

-- Release you without the need to follow-up .
+- Release you without the need to follow-up
-- Release you with a written promise to appear in court.
+- Release you with a written promise to appear in court
 - Refer you to a program or services
-- Place you on informal probation (define here).
+- Place you on informal probation (define here)
 - Begin the process of taking your case through the court system

 _*Note: Whether or not you are allowed to go home after the intake interview depends on how